 Traffic Regulation Orders

-Traffic Regulations Orders are only available to view online unless you request a printed copy by calling 01454 332100, emailing email@example.com or writing to Traffic Management Team, ADL Traffic and Highways Engineering Ltd, ADL House, Oaklands Business Park, Armstrong Way, Yate, Bristol BS37 5NA.
+Traffic Regulations Orders are available to view online.
+You can also request a printed copy by calling 01454 332100, emailing firstname.lastname@example.org or writing to Traffic Management Team, ADL Traffic and Highways Engineering Ltd, ADL House, Oaklands Business Park, Armstrong Way, Yate, Bristol BS37 5NA.
+You can also view them during normal office hours at Hereford Customer Services, Blueschool House, Blueschool Street, Hereford, HR1 2LX.
+There is a charge for photocopies at Blueschool House.

 About Traffic Regulation Orders